-DMR technology already supports over three million users worldwide and we’re here to see that continue to grow.
+DMR technology already supports over 12 million users worldwide and we’re here to see that continue to grow.
 This technology has applications within many different industries and sectors, with an innovative and creative manufacturer and user base constantly finding new areas of application.

 Each of the sectors DMR works within has its own challenges and technical requirements; there is much that it is common however.
 We’re here to help our members meet the changing needs of their own sector by driving forward technical standards and understanding.